jcbasson/Landmark-Remark/README.md

 ### TODOS
-    1. Integrate my front-end code to a .NET SPA Web Application to alow streamlining of the dev process.
+    1. Integrate my front-end code to a .NET SPA Web Application to alow streamlining of the dev process. a.See if I can change the endpoint to WebQL
     2. Build in SignalR Middleware to allow real time updating of other users remarks
     3. Build Front-end tests
     4. Build MSSQL Database